 In August of 2005, the Walshes entered into a “Preservation Restriction Agreement” with the National Architectural Trust for the purpose of ensuring preservation of 304 Marlborough’s exterior.

 304 Marlborough subsequently changed hands.
-It remained a single-family dwelling in 2017.
+It continued to be assessed a single-family dwelling in 2020.